Since opening in 1996 Unicorn Grocery has offered an unbeatable range of affordable, fresh and wholesome food to its South Manchester customer base.

 Maintaining an approach of direct purchasing and competitive pricing, Unicorn has become one of the largest and most successful wholefood outlets in the UK, named The Observer Food Monthly's 'Best Independent Shop' and Radio 4 Food Programme's 'Best Local Food Retailer’ in 2008.

-Unicorn’s basic offer is affordable, wholesome food with a focus on organic, fair-trade and local sourcing.
+Unicorn offers a huge range of affordable, wholesome food with a focus on organic, fair-trade and local sourcing.
 Ethical principles remain at the core of the business and influence not only what is sold but also how business is done.
 As a workers co-operative the shop is owned and managed by the people who work in it, and they have created a place they want to shop in themselves.

 Unicorn’s focus is on basic ingredients for tasty, interesting and really affordable cooking:

 - Around seventy lines of organic fruit and veg represent the NW region and beyond, at prices that compare well to supermarket competitors.
-Unicorn also owns 21 acres of prime growing land, just 14 miles from the shop, tenanted by a co-op of organic growers, further improving and securing the regional veg supply for the future.

 - Packed on site, a wide variety of staple cooking ingredients including pulses, grains, nuts, dried fruits and spices, provide the basis for really good value meals.
 Many are organic.
 Find some unusual items alongside all the basics.